MaxiDonkey/DelphiHuggingFace/README.md

 ![Image segmentation](/../main/images/ImageSegmentation.png?raw=true "Image segmentation")

->[!NOTE]
-> In the field of `image segmentation`, over 1,093 pre-trained models are available.
-Each model is distinguished by specific skills.
->

 <br/>

 Other models that you can easily test.
 It is up to you to choose the most suitable image: